-User Action s Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not visit Internet sites, make, Child sexual abuse images -The making, production or distribution of indecent images of children.
+User Action ıs Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not visit Internet sites, make, Child sexual abuse images -The making, production or distribution of indecent images of children.
 Contrary to The Protection of Children Act 1978 × post, download, Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003.
-X upload, data transfer, communicate Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 X or pass on, material, remarks, criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 × proposals or comments Use of/ visiting radicalisation websites × that contain or relate to: pornography X promotion of any kind of discrimination X threatening behaviour, including promotion of physical violence or mental harm X any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute Х Using school systems to ru in a private business Х Using systems, application employed by the school / s, websites or other mechanisms that bypass the filtering or other safeguards academy Х Infringing copyright Х nfidential or proprietary information (eg financial / personal information, work access codes and passwords) Х Creating or propagating co Creating or propagating computer viruses or other harmful files Unfair usage (downloading / uploading large files that hinders others in their use of the internet) Х

-On-line gaming (educational) X

-On-line gaming (non educational) X
+X upload, data transfer, communicate Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 X or pass on, material, remarks, criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 Х proposals or comments Use of/ visiting radicalisation websites х that contain or relate to: pornography X promotion of any kind of discrimination X threatening behaviour, including promotion of physical violence or mental harm X any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute X Using school systems to r un a private business X Using systems, application employed by the school / ns, websites or other mechanisms that bypass the filtering or other safeguards academy X Infringing copyright X onfidential or proprietary information (eg financial / personal information, twork access codes and passwords) X Creating or propagating of computer viruses or other harmful files X Unfair usage (downloadin g / uploading large files that hinders others in their use of the internet) X On-line gaming (education On-line gaming (educational) On-line gaming (non educational) On-line gambling X

-On-line gambling ×

 On-line shopping / commerce X

-File sharing Х
+File sharing X

 Use of social media Х

 Use of messaging apps X

 Use of video broadcasting eg Youtube Х